Parable of the Renegades

 「With all those cuts and gashes, I wonder what will happen if I were to rip one of them open.
 Will you also [Revert], like what you nearly made me do?」

-The silence only grew more awkward as they continued to pretend they weren't sneaking peeks at each other’s peculiar parts.
+The silence only grew more awkward as they continued to pretend they weren't sneaking peeks at parts of each other’s bodies.
 At the rate they were going, it wouldn't be a surprise if the sun had already risen over the horizon when they finished.
 One of them had to come up with an alternative, and fast.

 "If I didn't suggest the medical supplies, were you planning to -- uh... oh shit."